whatwg/streams/BinaryExtension.md

 By admitting returning the ArrayBuffer with no data written on it, `ReadableByteStream` satisfies the semantics of `ReadableStream`.

+Underlying sources that can determine how many bytes can be read synchronously may optinally implement a getter `readableAmount()` to allow the user of the `ReadableByteStream` to adjust the size of an ArrayBuffer to pass to `readInto()`.

 ### ReadableByteStream

 ```